elegant-scipy/elegant-scipy/markdown/ch6.markdown

 page?
 This probability is called the PageRank.

 Since Google's rise, researchers have been applying PageRank to all sorts of networks.
-We'll start with an example by Stefano Allesina and Mercedes Pascual, which they [published](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000494i) in PLoS Computational Biology.
+We'll use an example by Stefano Allesina and Mercedes Pascual, which they [published](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000494i) in PLoS Computational Biology.
 They thought to apply the method in ecological